 The chandelier is one of my favorite items in the room.
 It brings the “old world” look to the room I think it needed in order to make it feel consistent with the style of our nearly 100 year old home.
 It’s also a great balance for the contemporary buffet.

 The buffet…if you’ve been following along you know this is one of the items I decided could be a real money saver.
 I picked out a mid-century piece on Craigslist and made it over with chalk paint and new hardware (Before & After).
 (Only $75!)
 I’m really happy with how it turned out and have started to build my first blue and white collection.
+(We now sell similar birds temple jars in our store!
+Shop here).
 I’m expecting these jars to rotate back and forth between the buffet and as centerpieces on the dining room table.

 A few of my other budget friendly larger items were the rug (an 8×10 for under $300) and our IKEA bar.
 Unfortunately, IKEA discontinued this line, but I think it’s a great testament to how you can make a budget friendly piece look more expensive with decorating and hardware.